top of page

 Paula J. Haymond

 Since then, Haymond has continued to be acknowledged for her innovative and unique style of wood sculpture.
-Her work was featured on the front cover of April 2013 Woodturning Magazine followed by a full-page photograph of her piece “Lost Language” in the December issue of American Association of Woodturners magazine.
-Haymond has been on the cover of the Rancher Newspaper and has conducted live demonstrations on the Debra Duncan Morning Show and the Sunday Morning News Hour on KPRC, Channel 2.
+Her work was featured on the front cover of April 2013 Woodturning Magazine followed by full page photograph of her piece “Lost Language” in the December issue of American Association of Woodturners magazine.
+Haymond has been on the cover of the Rancher Newspaper, and has conducted live demonstrations on the Debra Duncan Morning Show and the Sunday Morning News Hour on KPRC, Channel 2.
 She has enjoyed solo and group exhibitions at Archway Gallery as well as at Kam’s Chinese Restaurant and the Carl Jung Center of Houston.
-Haymond has demonstrated her methods of working with wood at the Gulf Coast Woodturners Association, Southwest Association of Woodturners regional symposium, and Virginia Woodturners Symposium.
+Haymond has demonstrated her methods of working with wood at the Gulf Coast Woodturners Association, Southwest Association of Woodturners regional symposium and Virginia Woodturners Symposium.

 Since moving to California, Haymond has had a solo exhibition at Coast Highway Artist Collective in May 2019.
-She has participated in two seasons of Art in the Redwoods at the Gualala Art Center, winning first place in sculpture in 2019 and first place in woodworking in 2020.
-She has been an active member of the board of directors of the Gualala Art Center since 2019.
-She was named to the Board of Directors of Gualala Art Center in 2019 and Discovery Gallery in 2022.
-She currently shows her diversity of works at the following galleries: The Discovery Gallery, The Dolphin Gallery, and the Artist Collective of Elk.
+She has participated in two seasons of Art in the Redwoods at the Gualalala Art Center, winning first place in sculpture in 2019 and first place in woodworking in 2020. she has been an active board of directors member of the Gualala Art Center since 2019.
+She currently shows her diversity of works at the following galleries: The Discovery Gallery, The Dophin Gallery and the Artist Collective of Elk.

 Studio Tour Hours: